How to Protect Your Business' Intellectual Property

 Trademark

-You need to make your company distinctive.
-There has to be a way to make your brand stand out.
-Something that will make people recognize you in just one look.
-This is where trademark comes in.
-A trademark is a visible sign that gives your goods or services a unique identity so your customers will know that these are from your company.
-What’s in it for you?
-You own the exclusive right to that sign or symbol; and nobody can copy or use them for their own profit.
+You own the exclusive right to that sign or symbol; nobody can copy or use them for their profit.
 Make sure your trademark is the best representation of your company.
-Also note that there are certain things which cannot be registered: Immoral or deceptive matters, the Philippine flag, a color without any share or entity, something against public morality, and an individual’s name/signature/portrait without a written consent.
-Steps on Registering Your Trademark- File an application addressed to the Bureau of Trademarks at the Philippine Intellectual Property Office.
-Include a request for registration, the trademark’s drawing, and fees.
-You can get a copy of the Trademark Application Form online.
+Also, note that certain things cannot be registered: Immoral or deceptive matters, the Philippine flag, a color without any share or entity, something against public morality, and an individual’s name/signature/portrait without written consent.

 - Wait while Philippine IPO search their database for identical trademarks.